Gas Line Installation: Cost, Safety Requirements & What to Know

 Can I install a gas line myself in 2026?

 In most states, homeowners are not legally permitted to install or modify gas lines themselves.
-This work must be done by a licensed plumber, gas fitter, or other qualified professional.
-Even in states where DIY is technically allowed for minor work, it's strongly discouraged due to the serious safety risks involved.
+This work must be done by a licensed plumber, gas fitter, or other qualified professional, and states like Maryland and Arkansas do not offer a homeowner exemption for gas piping.
+Even in states where DIY is technically allowed for minor work, it is strongly discouraged due to the serious safety risks involved.
 Always check with your local building department first.

 How long does gas line installation take?